 This high level of flexibility and reactivity is what makes rolling forecasts a better approach than a static budget.
 You no longer have to wait till the year’s end to see what went wrong in the 1st or 2nd quarter and then make a point not to repeat those mistakes.
 Instead, with monthly or quarterly reviews, department leaders are able to see variances and deduce possible explanations for differences from the original predictions.
 Then use those analyses as baseline to make adjustments in the plans for the upcoming quarters or months.

-Benefits of Rolling Forecasts
+Four Key Benefits of Rolling Forecasts

 Improved Risk Analysis